 Professional Certification for Dietitians

-The ADA offers the Registered Dietitian (RD) designation to food and nutrition professionals who hold bachelor's degrees from an approved educational program.
-Candidates for certification must also have completed a CADE-accredited practicum or internship program, which generally includes one year of supervised field work in a healthcare or food service facility.
-They are then eligible to sit for the Commission on Dietetic Registration's national exam and, upon passage, become certified.
-RDs must maintain certification by earning 75 continuing education credits every five years.
+The Academy for Nutrition and Dietetics offers the Registered Dietitian Nutritionist (RDN) designation to food and nutrition professionals who hold bachelor's degrees from an approved educational program.
+Candidates for certification must also have completed a ACEND-accredited practicum or internship program, which generally includes one year of supervised field work in a health care or food service facility.
+They are then eligible to sit for the national exam and, upon passage, become certified.
+RDNs must maintain certification by earning 75 continuing education credits every five years.

-According to the U.S. Bureau of Labor Statistics (BLS), dietitian jobs were predicted to increase 20% from 2010-2020.
+According to the U.S. Bureau of Labor Statistics (BLS), dietitian jobs were predicted to increase 16% from 2014-2024.
 This was due to a greater demand for more health and nutrition programs, as well as a growing elderly population in need of nutritional services.
-Dietitians and nutritionists made a mean yearly wage of $56,170 in May 2012, reported the BLS.
+Dietitians and nutritionists made a median yearly wage of $57,910 in May 2015, reported the BLS.